l3onrdo/Modelli-I.A/README.md

 # Modelli-I.A
 Project for the Fundamentals of AI course for the Ingenerai computer science and automation course at Sapienza University.
-Project assergano by professor Fabrizio Silvestri for the course duralte the academic year 2023/2024
+Project assigned by professor Fabrizio Silvestri for the course duralte the academic year 2023/2024

 # Instructions